About Alcohol Abuse

 There are many signs of alcohol addiction:

-• Increased amount of drinking, when not intended
+• The increased amount of drinking, when not intended

 • Unable to stop drinking, especially when trying